 Have you been thinking about starting a fitness journey, but can’t seem to get to the gym?
 If you’re a beginner, heading to the gym can feel intimidating.
 Stigma about gyms, lack of fitness education and low self-confidence can contribute to your hesitation to hit the gym for a workout.

-With the right beginner gym tips for females, you can leave those feelings behind.
+With the right beginner gym guide for females, you can leave those feelings behind.
 Initiating a gym habit is all about knowing where to begin and forming the right mindset.

-Here are a few beginner fitness tips for women to help you get started on your fitness transformation.
+Here are a few beginner fitness and gym tips for women to help you get started on your fitness transformation.

 Address the what, why and how of your fitness journey.
 Why is this the time to add fitness to your life?
 What are the ways your life will be different when you incorporate fitness into it?
 How are you going to include regular workouts in your life?